delphic-digital/Skeletor.docs/content/development/javascript.md

 If something goes wrong (correct files aren't wired up), check the components bower.json file to make sure the `"main": []` is declared correctly.
 If not, you can add an override for your project's `bower.json` file.
 See https://github.com/ck86/main-bower-files#overrides-options for how to do this.

 ## Using Skeletor plugins

-Skeletor has a library of plugins you can use easily for your website components.
+Skeletor has a library of plugins you can use easily for your website.
+These plugins integrate into the Skeletor namespace and add nice organization to your code.

 Using Skeletor plugins is simple.
 If you're familiar with jQuery plugins, it works almost the same.
-Skeletor plugins are registered with bower and can be found by using bower on the command line: `bower search skeletor` or by going to the private bower repo at http://bowerregistry-delphic.rhcloud.com.
+Skeletor plugins are registered with bower and can be found by using bower on the command line: `bower search skeletor` or by viewing the [private bower repo](http://bowerregistry-delphic.rhcloud.com) through the browser.
 These skeletor plugins will automatically be wired up like any other bower component.
 To use:

 ```javascript
 require(['skeletor.accordion'], function(){